-The Guadalupe Hidalgo Treaty is officially known as the treaty of friendship, peace, settlement, and limit between Mexico and the United States.
-The Guadalupe Hidalgo Treaty was signed between Mexico and the United States in the Mexico City neighborhood of Villa-de Guadalupe Hidalgo on February 2, 1948.
-This treaty ended the American-Mexican war.
-The Guadalupe Hidalgo treaty came into effect on July 4, 1848.
+The Treaty of Guadalupe Hidalgo is officially known as the Treaty of Peace, Friendship, Limits, and Settlement between the United States of America and the Republic of Mexico and is notable for ending the Mexican–American War.
+The treaty was signed between Mexico and the United States in the Mexico City neighborhood of Villa-de Guadalupe Hidalgo on February 2, 1848, and came into effect on July 4, 1848.

 Causes of the American-Mexican War

 The Spanish Empire conquered parts of Texas over four centuries ago.
-After Mexico defeated the Spanish in 1821, they claimed Texas as part Mexico.
-On March 1, 1845, President Tyler signed a legislation which allowed the United States to take over Texas which would be effective on December 29, 1845, but the Mexican government considered this an act of war.
-The French and the United Kingdom tried to persuade Mexico from declaring war against the United States, but their efforts proved fruitless.
+After Mexico defeated the Spanish in 1821, they claimed Texas as part of Mexico.
+On March 1, 1845, President Tyler signed legislation which allowed the United States to take over Texas which would be effective on December 29, 1845, but the Mexican government considered this an act of war.
+France and the United Kingdom tried to persuade Mexico from declaring war against the United States, but their efforts proved fruitless.

 As per the legislature signed by President Tyler, his predecessor President James Polk sent an envoy to Mexico with a $40 million offer for the Alta California and a $5 million offer for the Nuevo Mexico.
 The Mexican government refused to even meet with the envoy which resulted in the Mexican army attacking the American forces in the disputed region.
 After the death of 11 Americans, and the capturing of 49 American troops, President Polk signed the war declaration on May 13, 1846, and the Mexican government responded with their war declaration on July 7, 1846.
 The American-Mexican war ended in September 1847 after the United States forces successfully invaded and occupied Mexico City and central Mexico for two years.

 Who Negotiated the Treaty?